NREL/BuildingsBench/docs/getting_started.md

 We consider these "out-of-vocab" and remove such buildings from evaluation.
 This prevents errors due to extrapolation, which is not the focus of this benchmark.
 See `list_oov.py` for the code we use to generate a list of OOV buildings.

-## Dataset Updates

-- Version 2.0.0:
-    - Added the building attribute metadata files, which contains the specific building attributes for each EnergyPlus building energy model that were used to run the simulations.
-These can be found in, e.g., the `Buildings-900K/end-use-load-profiles-for-us-building-stock/2021/resstock_amy2018_release_1/metadata/metadata.parquet` file.
-    - Added weather timeseries data.
-See this [description](https://nrel.github.io/BuildingsBench/running/#weather-timeseries) for more information.